tytydraco/yessleep/out/My_gf_and_I_got_stranded_on_a_desert_island_after_I_crashed_her_dads_boat_I_should_never_have_gone_off_exploring_alone.md

 The creature was small but strong.
 My feet lifted in the air as I stabbed it in the face and neck.
 Its lip was all sideways.
 I got it in the chest before it threw me off.
 I thought I landed on a stick but the snap was my ribs.
 Breathing isn’t easy now.
 The thing hissed like a snake.
 It’s teeth looked like needles.
 Or a porcupine.
 It ran off on all fours with the knife sticking out.
 Caitlins thigh looks like minced beef.
 Black veins are showing through.
 I put bandages on and she said it burns and kept swatting my hand away and calling me a useless fuck.

 After a while she said sorry.
 I told her sorry for fucking up our lives.
 I told her her dad was right.
-She said no her dads a cunt.
+She said no her dads a prick.
 We both laughed.
 Then she spat out a tooth.

 I fucking love her so much.
 She needs a doctor.
 I didn’t tell her carrying her makes it hard to breathe now.
 I found a blood trail and the knife.
 It was in a patch of red flat grass.
 I’m not sure if that’s good.
 The thing looked like a child.
 What if its parents live at the shack?
 We might be fucked.
 I’m a murderer.
 I carried her south until my feet hurt.
 Now we’re resting.
 A few minutes ago she spat out another tooth.
 The boat can’t be much further.
 I want to sleep but can’t in case Caitlin gets bad so I’ll write instead.